AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/class-2.md

 ## Creation Time, 60-90 mins

-Build a simple app that requests information from the [PUNK API](https://punkapi.com/documentation/v2) and dynamically renders data from it with React components.
+Build a simple app that requests information from the [https://www.openbrewerydb.org/](https://www.openbrewerydb.org/) and dynamically renders data from it with React components.

 ### Project Instructions

 - [ ] Pair-program this one
 - [ ] Create a react app: PUNK-API-REACT-APP
 - [ ] `git init` and `push` it up as a repo
-- [ ] In your `app.js` component make an HTTP request with `axios` to: [`https://api.punkapi.com/v2/beers`](https://api.punkapi.com/v2/beers) and set the data that comes back into an array in `state`.
+- [ ] In your `app.js` component make an HTTP request with `axios` to: [`https://www.openbrewerydb.org/`](https://api.punkapi.com/v2/beers) and set the data that comes back into an array in `state`.
-- [ ] Build a beer component that displays everything about the beer
+- [ ] Build a brewery component that displays everything about the brewery using and `<iframe>` element to display the website of the brewery.
-- [ ] Map over state and render a component for each beer in state
+- [ ] Map over state and render a component for each brewery in state
-- [ ] Add a button that allows a user to "like" a beer
+- [ ] Add a button that allows a user to "like" a brewery

 ### Follow-up Video